- Mark Romanek

 Versions of the same type of story have been told before through more typically exciting methods.
 The cornball 1976 sci-fi yarn Logan’s Run featured youths who break free of their overpopulated dystopia’s ascribed thirty-year euthanasia date.
 The 1979 horror movie Clonus featured an isolated community in the desert bred for parts to supply the super-rich (and was good enough to deserve the Mystery Science Theater 3000 treatment in 1997).
 More recently in 2005, Michael Bay’s The Island had detainees escaping their prison with actionized results, only to discover that they were clones bred to provide backup organs for a real-life counterpart.

 But director Mark Romanek (One Hour Photo) delivers something more melancholy and thoughtful with Never Let Me Go.
 Its ruminative purpose and the delicate sci-fi setup emerge only through implication, as opposed to melodramatic expression.
-Without need for elaborate special effects or chase sequences, this sci-fi tale, set from the 1960s to the 1990s, has more in common with a Merchant-Ivory production—something like Howards End, filled with grand emotions hiding behind temperate characters and staid manners.
+Without the need for elaborate special effects or chase sequences, this sci-fi tale, set from the 1960s to the 1990s, has more in common with a Merchant-Ivory production—something like Howards End, filled with grand emotions hiding behind temperate characters and staid manners.
 To be sure, the story, adapted by Sunshine scribe Alex Garland, avoids becoming an Orwellian allegory wrought by a social message.
-Instead, a disturbing narrative about believable characters in their fatalistic world offers an affecting drama that continues to dwell in the viewer long after the film has ended.
+Instead, this disturbing narrative about believable characters in their fatalistic world offers an affecting drama that stays with the viewer long after the film has ended.